-HSH (string-value [ , 2-by te-string] [,ERR=line-ref ,ERC=error-code])
+HSH (string-value [, 2-byte-string] [,ERR=line-ref|,ERC=error-code])

-2-byte-string is an optional 2-byte string that is the result of a previous HSH function.

-line-ref is the program line number or label to branch to if an error is produced by this error-code is a programmer-defined error code.
-Valid values are positive or negative whole returns the string "0000000 01000001" (ASCII "A" HEX \$0041\$, or DECIMAL 65).
+string-value is any string.
+2-byte-string is an optional 2-byte string that is the result of a previous HSH function. line-ref is the program line number or label to branch to if an error is produced by this function. error-code is a programmer-defined error code.
+Valid values are positive or negative whole numbers.